 Find the image of a badge you have by searching online.
-Once you've found it, right-click the image and then, in the menu that appears, click on the option to open the image in a new tab.
+Once you've found it, right-click the image.
+In the menu that appears, click on the option to 'open the image in a new tab'.
 Switch to that new browser tab, copy the web image address from the address bar, and paste it into the code where it says paste the image address here.

-Note: make sure you don't remove the "" quotation marks!
+Note: Make sure you don't remove the "" quotation marks!